- Computational Social Science

 Your application must include two letters of recommendation.
 The letters should be from professors or supervisors who are familiar with your academic or professional work and who can testify to your potential in Information Science.
 Once you have entered your recommenders information into your online application, a notification will be sent to your recommenders within 48 hours.
 These letters are a very important part of your application, and you should ensure that they are submitted into the electronic application system by the appropriate deadline.
 We will not accept paper copies of letters of recommendation.

-A successful statement of purpose will address the following topics:
+A successful statement of purpose should address the following topics and should be limited to no more than 1,000 words:

 - Identify areas of Information Science that are of particular interest and explain why.